codefresh-io/docs.codefresh.io/_docs/docker-registries/push-image-to-a-docker-registry.md

 ### Select Your Registry

 {:start="1"}
-1. Scroll down to the **Push to Docker registry** section
+1. Scroll down to the **Push to Docker registry** section.

 {:start="2"}
-2. Select your configured registry
+2. Select your configured registry.

 {% include image.html
 	lightbox="true"